nus-cs2103-AY2021S2/ip/docs/README.md

 Not only will Meme Man entertain you every step of the way, Meme Man will also help you keep track of your tasks.
 If your task has a tick, it's done.
 If your task has a cross, it's not done.

+Meme Man will also catch exceptions for you, because Meme Man thinks exceptions are not stonks...

 Based on the Duke chatbot.

 ## Features